yupiel/ifunny-embed/README.md

 I'm not affiliated with iFunny and I also won't guarantee the link via my website to work at all.

-Yes, you can probably write this in a more performan way but i'm lazy.
+Yes, you can probably write this in a more performant way but i'm lazy.